NowelBcn/FrequentWord-Alice-s-/Wiki.md

 ## Source code files
 ./ Aice's adventures most frequent words.py: Jupyter notebook with the scraping process.

+./Alice's in wonderland quiz header.png: it's the picture I use for the jupyter notebook cover.

 . / listofwords.csv: contains the dataset with the data scrapped from the web.
 The dataset consists in a list of the most frequent words

+./practice1.pdf: The answer to different questions about the work and the dataset.

 ## Resources
 Lawson, R. (2015).
 Web Scraping with Python.
 Packt Publishing Ltd. Chapter 2.
 Scraping the Data.